enterpriseDomain/ClassMaker/README.md

-Classes-Manufacturer
+Class-Manufacturer
 ============

-This project is all about creating classes in runtime.
+This project is about creating the classes in runtime.
-It generates Java, Ecore metamodel-based classes, with operations capable to be invoked.
+It generates the Java classes with invocable operations, based on Ecore metamodel.

-You can use it like:
+Usage:

-    // Fill the source dynamic EPackage (or, get the existing one) EcoreFactory ecoreFactory = EcoreFactory.eINSTANCE;
+    // Fill the source dynamic EPackage (or get the existing) EcoreFactory ecoreFactory = EcoreFactory.eINSTANCE;
     EPackage sourceEPackage = ecoreFactory.createEPackage();
     // ...